Kareena Kapoor Khan: I believe in equality but I won’t say I am a feminist

 Also read | Music Review: Veere Di Wedding

 Also present at the event were the film’s producers Rhea Kapoor, Ekta Kapoor and Nikhil Dwivedi.
-Rhea was asked if she was happy with the current buzz that the film has created with its exciting cast and youthful, peppy soundtrack, after the initial criticism to its trailer, which people panned for “trying too hard”.

 See photos from the music launch event of Veere Di Wedding

-Asking those present at the event, the dictionary meaning of feminism, Rhea concluded with a smile, “They asked Kareena, ‘Are you a feminist?’
+Rhea was asked by a male reporter if she was happy with the current buzz that the film has created with its exciting cast and youthful, peppy soundtrack, after the initial criticism to its trailer, which people panned for “trying too hard”.
+She said, “They asked Kareena, ‘Are you a feminist?’
 What is the definition of a feminist?
 A feminist is someone, who believes that boys and girls are equal.
 That’s the actual definition of a feminist if you look up in the dictionary.
 Coming back to your question, I am actually not surprised.
 My TG (target audience) that you speak of is normal girls, women, boys, people and they know this is true (the behaviour of the characters as shown in the trailer) so, how can you be angry about the truth?
 You have to be relaxed about it.
 The film assumes that everybody knows that girls are just like you (men).
 They make the same mistakes, they use the same language, they are just prettier.”

 Also read | Sonam and Kareena Kapoor make friendship look beautiful in this candid photo